-The biggest bank holiday of the year is upon us – and now that the restrictions have been lifted, there’s so much to do.
-From boozy brunches to the return of festivals, here’s our guide to the best things to do in Manchester this August Bank Holiday weekend.
-Read on for a bitta inspo…
+The biggest bank holiday of the year is upon us – and there’s so much to do.
+From boozy brunches to an array of festivals, here’s our guide to the best things to do in Manchester this August Bank Holiday weekend.
+Read on for a bit of inspiration…

 4. Celebrate the city’s LGBTQ+ community at Manchester Pride